-Skin Resurfacing Newport Beach
+Skin Resurfacing in Newport Beach and Beverly Hills

 Skin resurfacing procedures restore a smoother, more youthful appearance to the facial skin by improving wrinkles, scars, uneven pigmentation, sun damage, and other blemishes and imperfections.
-There are a variety of options available for skin resurfacing including the VI Peel and other chemical peels, laser therapy and dermabrasion.
+There are a variety of options available for skin resurfacing including the VI Peel and other chemical peels, laser therapy, and dermabrasion.

 Depending upon the chosen treatment, your procedure may take place at Dr. Batniji’s office in Newport Beach, California, or it may be performed in one of Southern California’s fully accredited outpatient surgery centers or hospitals to which Dr. Batniji is affiliated.
 Dr. Batniji commonly performs procedures at the Newport Beach Surgery Center and at Hoag Memorial Presbyterian Hospital.
 Some techniques require multiple treatments performed over a period of time.